praesongprasit/EventSiteTest/src/crew/aaron-hodder.md

 profilePhotoType: image/jpg
 order: 3
 ---

-<p>Aaron leads the Wellington Testing Services practice at Datacom, providing professional testing services across Wellington and New Zealand.</p>

 <p>Aaron cares about great people building great software responsibly.
 Therefore, he focuses on the human aspects of software development; both in terms of the humans who use and are affected by our products, and the humans who create them.</p>